Contemplating today's Gospel

 “You also must be prepared, for at an hour you do not expect, the Son of Man will come”

-Jesus finally ends the first paragraph by saying: “For at an hour you do not expect, the Son of Man will come” (Lk 12:40).
-It is our hope the Lord Jesus will come at the end of time; but, now and here, Jesus also appears in our lives, in the simplicity and in the complexity of every moment.
-It is now then, with the Lord's strength, we can live his Kingdom.
-St. Augustine reminds us in the words of the Psalm 33:12: “Blessed is the nation whose God is the Lord, the people chosen as his inheritance”, so that we can be fully aware of it while belonging to this kinship.
+Jesus ends the first part of today’s passage with a solemn warning: “For at an hour you do not expect, the Son of Man will come” (Lk 12:40).
+Our great hope lies in the coming of the Lord Jesus at the end of time.
+Yet even now—here and today—Christ is present in our lives, in both the simplicity and the complexity of each moment.
+It is now, with the Lord’s strength, that we can already live in His Kingdom.
+St. Augustine reminds us of this with the words of Psalm 33:12, “Blessed is the nation whose God is the Lord”, so we can be fully aware of it while belonging to this nation.

 Thoughts on Today's Gospel